Jonas Hemmett

 Scooby-Doo Website - Spring 2023

 For my Intro to Web Site Development course group project, we made a Scooby-Doo fan site.
-It feataures an animated background with slow moving fog, scrolling flowers, and spooky color-changing text.
-I did the bulk of the front-end development using HTML and CSS.
+It features an animated background with slow moving fog, scrolling flowers, and spooky color-changing text.
+I did the bulk of the front-end development using HTML and CSS. it was in the CS Fair

 Scooby-Doo Website